Undergraduate Degree Candidate Information for May 2015 / Summer 2015 / December 2015

 Degree applicants who complete all of their degree requirements, with no past due charges on their University bill, will have a diploma mailed to them at their DIPLOMA MAILING ADDRESS (on their degree application in ISIS), approximately 8 weeks after graduation.
 All diplomas are mailed using USPS First Class mail.

 When you submitted the application for your degree on ISIS, you provided a Diploma Mailing Address.
 This is where your diploma will be mailed.
-Students will have until May 9th to update their DIPLOMA MAILING ADDRESS in ISIS.
+Students applying for Spring 2015 will have until May 8, 2015 to update their DIPLOMA MAILING ADDRESS in ISIS.
+After this deadline, students should contact Graduation Analysis (319-335-0228) to change their diploma mailing address.
 This is the address used specifically for diploma mailing, only.

 If you did not receive your diploma because you did not update your DIPLOMA MAILING ADDRESS, and your diploma is delivered to an incorrect address, lost, or returned to sender, your Ubill will be assessed a $10 reprocessing/re-mailing fee to send your diploma to you a second time.
 Be prepared to send a notarized statement confirming your identity, before your diploma can be reissued.